Tsuyopon-1067/math-print-maker/README.md

     - Generate integer addition and subtraction problems and answers in pdf format.
 You can specify the number of digits.
 - `matrix`
     - Generate matrix multiplication problems and answers in pdf format.
+- `mod`
+    - Generate division problems with a remainder and answers in pdf format.
 - `quadratic`
     - Generate quadratic equation problems and answers in pdf format.